All members of the Board of Trustees carry out their duties on a voluntary basis and in accordance with the Gorlin Syndrome Group Constitution.

 After obtaining a Bsc (Hons) in Boimedical Science from the University of Central Lancashire in 1999, Jane has worked in the Pharmaceutical industry, currently in the role of Senior Drug Safety Associate in Pharmacovigilance at Johnson & Johnson.
 Jane lives happily in Buckinghamshire with partner Paul and their beautiful daughter Aimee.
 Due to working full time, every moment spent with Paul, Aimee and my family back in Preston in precious.
 In my spare time, I also enjoy watching football (at the moment my adopted team, Wycombe Wanderes), listening to music and when we can, babysitters permitting … going out and socialising!
 Jane looks forward to meeting as many Gorlin patients as possible during her time on the Gorlin Syndrome Group committee.

-Chequered start to career.
-Then spent 28 years in Local Government Bereavement Services (Cemeteries and Crematoria) in Chesterfield, High Wycombe, Doncaster and Leicester.
-John too early retirement to allotment (Chairman and Whitehouse Allotments) and beer and skittles.
+John spent 28 years in Local Government Bereavement Services (Cemeteries and Crematoria) in Chesterfield, High Wycombe, Doncaster and Leicester.
+John took early retirement to allotment (Chairman and Whitehouse Allotments) and beer and skittles.
+Retired Local Govt.
+Manager aged 69, living in Leicester.
+Married Dot who has Gorlin Syndrome.
+John and Dot have three grown up children.
+John has been involved with the group since 1871 or thereabouts as Trustee, Treasurer and de facto IT manager.

 Robert is married to Sally who is currently serving as Chair of the Gorlin Syndrome Group in the UK.
 Robert is not effected by Gorlin and whilst supporting Sally in her treatments and activities following her discovery of the symptoms in 1995 only became actively involved in supporting the group 3 years ago.

 Robert joined the Nat West Bank upon leaving school in 1974.
 He completed his Banking exams in 1978 and has worked in and around Manchester throughout his career.
 Robert has always worked in Branch banking dealing with customers on a face to face basis each day.
-He is currently manager of the Sale branch looking after a team of 20 staff.
+He was manager at the Sale branch looking after a team of 20 staff before his retirement in 2015.

 Outside of family (Anthony, Matthew and Rebecca) his main interests are football (Liverpool and previously running a team for 20 years) film, music and any kind of exercise.